Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-7/001-node.js/README.md

 ```

 ### Note
-* When you are importing your modules, you can get the whole object and use dot notation to acces the values, or you can use destructuring to create variables that you can use.
+* When you are importing your modules, you can get the whole object and use dot notation to access the values, or you can use destructuring to create variables that you can use.

 * Depending on how many values you are importing one might be better than the other, but you should also be consistent with the one you use.